-The WAND Evaluation System is ideally suited to making thickness measurements across structures.
-It consists of a pack of 20 sensors (either 2MHz or 5MHz), a hand-held measurement probe and a sensor fixing kit.
+The WAND Evaluation System is ideally suited for measuring the thickness of structures, such as a pipe wall.
+It consists of a pack of 20 sensors, a hand-held measurement probe and a sensor fixing kit.
 The ultrasonic A-scan is displayed on the probe’s screen along with the calculated thickness and the data can also be viewed and analysed using the web-based software.

 The WAND sensors can be cost-effectively deployed across structures at locations where conventional Non-Destructive Testing (NDT) is undertaken.
 Permanent sensing enables repeatable measurements and trending of data over time.
 Once the sensors are attached the measurement can be taken quickly without accurate alignment saving inspection time and costs.

 The WAND sensors can be embedded underneath a coating or insulation layer.
 An NDT measurement of the underlying structure can then be taken without removing the layer.
 This saves the cost, time and down-time of preparing a structure for an inspection.